kennethshsu/Colonizer/README.md

       * (row 5) lumber, wheat, wheat

-3. Columns U:AC will be for the ports, which should be recorded clockwise, starting from the port attached to the first resource tile at the upper left corner.
+3. Columns U:AC will be for the ports, which should be recorded clockwise, starting from the port attached to the first resource tile in the upper left corner.
 Note that general ports (3 for 1 ports) should be recorded as desert ports.
     * For this game, it will be recorded as: rock, desert, desert, wheat, lumber, desert, desert, sheep, brick

 4. In the game of Catan, the rules actually specified how the dice numbers should be assigned.
 The sequence is [5, 2, 6, 3, 8, 10, 9, 12, 11, 4, 8, 10, 9, 4, 5, 6, 3, 11], and needs to be assigned starting from a randomly chosen cornered resource tile, and assigned in either direction (clockwise or counter-clockwise), from the outer-most ring to the most central resource hex.
     * First, look at where the 5 is, it will be on one of the 6 corner hex tiles, unless the first tile is a desert, then look for a 5 next to the desert.
 Going clockwise, the "5" Starting Location Offset will be either 0, 2, 4, 6, 8, or 10.
-      * For this game, the first 5 dice sequent begins at position 0, we will record 0 in column AD
+      * For this game, the first 5 dice sequence begins at position 0, we will record 0 in column AD
       * Just for reference:
         * Offset of 2 is currently taken by rock 8
         * Offset of 4 is currently taken by sheep 11